 As you can see by the table, our system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.

+Lead:

 It should be noted that the action level for lead was not exceeded in any of the 10 samples collected.
-We are required to present the following information on lead in drinking water:
+However, we are required to present the following information on lead in drinking water:

-Lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-The Pace University - Pleasantville water supply is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
-You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
-You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
-Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
-You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
-If you are concerned about lead in your water and wish to have your water tested, contact the Pace University - Pleasantville water supply.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at http://www.epa.gov/safewater/lead.
+Lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formula-fed and breastfed), and young children.
+Lead in drinking water is primarily from materials and parts used in service lines and in home plumbing.
+The Pace University Pleasantville water supply is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in the plumbing in your home.
+Because lead levels may vary over time, lead exposure is possible even when your tap sampling results do not detect lead at one point in time.
+You can help protect yourself and your family by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Using a filter, certified by an American National Standards Institute accredited certifier to reduce lead, is effective in reducing lead exposures.
+Follow the instructions provided with the filter to ensure the filter is used properly.
+Use only cold water for drinking, cooking, and making baby formula.
+Boiling water does not remove lead from water.
+Before using tap water for drinking, cooking, or making baby formula, flush your pipes for several minutes.
+You can do this by running your tap, taking a shower, doing laundry or a load of dishes.
+If you have a lead service line or galvanized requiring replacement service line, you may need to flush your pipes for a longer period.
+If you are concerned about lead in your water and wish to have your water tested, contact the Pace University Facilities Management Office at (914) 923-2840.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available.